You and your ex will have important medium and longer term financial decisions to consider but some you may need to make very quickly.

-- emergency maintenance (also called maintenance pending suit or MPS) if your ex is not financially supporting you and you are struggling to pay your day-to-day outgoings
+- emergency maintenance, also called interim maintenance or maintenance pending suit (MPS) which you can apply for if your ex is not supporting you and you are struggling to pay your reasonable day-to-day outgoings

-- setting aside transfers of property that were deliberately made to undermine your financial claims
+- setting aside transfers of assets that were deliberately made to undermine your financial claims

-There are also a variety of applications that can be made to HM Land Registry to protect property.
+Applications that can also be made to HM Land Registry to protect your interest in your family home or other property.

 We understand how distressing a divorce can be and how this can be exacerbated by financial difficulties early on.
 You need sensible, straightforward advice and you can be confident in our ability to deliver that.
-We have recently helped clients:
+We have recently helped clients by:

-- negotiate emergency maintenance and the reinstatement of the usual financial arrangements until an overall deal could be reached
+- negotiating emergency maintenance and the reinstatement of the usual financial arrangements until an overall deal could be reached

-- we have obtained worldwide freezing injunctions to prevent assets from being sold, cashed in or transferred to someone else, helping to ensure that our clients received their fair share of the family's assets
+- obtaining worldwide freezing injunctions to prevent assets from being sold or transferred to someone else, helping to ensure that our clients received their fair share of the family's assets

-- successfully set aside transfers of shareholdings made by majority shareholders
+- successfully setting aside transfers of shareholdings made by majority shareholders

 - advising trustees on their options in relation to the re-structuring of family trusts